Why choose Washington University Orthopedics?

 Leading orthopedic research and discovery

-As one of the top three NIH-funded orthopedic research programs in the United States for the last decade, our orthopedic providers and research faculty are turning their scientific discoveries into future orthopedic treatments.
+As the #1 NIH-funded orthopedic research program in the United States, our orthopedic providers and research faculty are turning their scientific discoveries into future orthopedic treatments.
 Areas of research include cartilage biology and joint disease, tendon injury and repair, and bone injury and repair.
 We're also looking at how stem cells promote musculoskeletal tissue regeneration of bone, cartilage, and tendons/ligaments.

 An Orthopedic Clinical Research Center (OCRC) was developed to support clinical research in areas such as rotator cuff disease, anterior cruciate ligament injury, upper extremity nerve injury, and the non-operative management of hip impingement.
 The OCRC is currently working on over 400 active clinical research studies, with two of those being large scale, multi-center studies.